-The term planned giving is used to describe charitable giving through bequests and trusts.
+The term “planned giving” is used to describe charitable giving through creative lifetime gifts, estate gifts, and other ways of giving beyond simple gifts of cash.
 There are many planned giving techniques that can help you maximize the personal benefits of your charitable giving while allowing you to make a gift that you might not have thought possible.

 1. Prepare a will: fewer than 50% of those who pass away have one.
 Without a will, you allow the government to decide for you how your assets will be distributed.

 2. Leave a specific dollar amount or a percentage of your estate to SUWA in your will: gifts can be made outright at the time of your death or after you make provisions for your spouse and other loved ones.

 3. Leave a specific asset to SUWA in your will: such items include, but aren’t limited to, stocks, bonds, and CDs, and real estate.
 Such gifts can provide significant federal estate, state inheritance, and federal income tax savings.

 4. Name SUWA as a beneficiary of your IRA or retirement plan.
 Retirement plans are often considered the smartest assets to leave to charity.

 5. Name SUWA as a beneficiary of an individual or group life insurance policy: this is an excellent way to make a meaningful contribution with little expenditure.

 6. Name SUWA as a beneficiary of a charitable remainder trust, which offers income and estate tax benefits.
 Talk to your attorney or financial advisor to determine which technique is best for you.